kroketio/chatripper/docs/design.md

 # Design, motivations, goals

-cIRCa is a chat platform developed on top of IRC.
-We found ways to extend, and improve this [old protocol](https://en.wikipedia.org/wiki/IRC) in favor of allowing more modern features whilst keeping it backward compatible with IRC, and IRCv3 clients.
+chatripper is a chat platform developed on top of IRC.
+We found ways to extend, and improve this [protocol](https://en.wikipedia.org/wiki/IRC) in favor of allowing more modern features whilst keeping it backward compatible with IRC, and IRCv3 clients.